 Our Clients wish to seek Pembrokeshire County Council Outline Planning Permission to allow them to place this plot on the market.

-We've also ordered Ordnance Survey Location and Site Plans from an online O.S.
+We've obtained Ordnance Survey Location and Site Plans from an online O.S.
 Agent, plus Water and Sewer Plans from Dwr Cymru Welsh Water (DCWW).

 The DCWW Sewer Plan shows that the main sewer network does not readily lend itself to a convenient connection for the benefit of the plot without venturing onto a neighbour's property to reach a sewer chamber.
 It will be necessary to secure agreements with the property owner and DCWW, but if this fails an 'off-grid' solution will need to be designed with the help of specialist professional advice.
-The DCWW Water Plan suggests that a water connection could potentially be accomplished, but would require excavation of the access track that serves other properties for installing a water feed pipe.
-So we have suggested that a Pre-Planning Application should be submitted to DCWW to seek their full appraisal before a Pre-App Planning Enquiry is submitted to Pembrokeshire CC Development Management.
+The DCWW Water Plan suggests that a water connection could potentially be accomplished, but would require excavation of the access track / public footpath for installing a water feed pipe.

-Our Clients are contemplating these issues and they accept that a Pre-Application Planning Enquiry would fully explore the feasibility of planning success and the acceptability of an Outline Application, or whether a Full Detailed Planning Application may be required.
+Our Clients contemplated these issues, accepting that a Pre-Application Planning Enquiry would fully explore the feasibility of planning success and the acceptability of an Outline Application, or whether Pembrokeshire CC may require a Full Detailed Planning Application.